Additional Information for Each Question

 Some search engines offer, for a small fee, the ability to opt out and can be found on those sites.

 12. I have a plan at home regarding the handling of mail and package deliveries.

 Consider using your office as a delivery address.
-This keeps your private address private, the same can be said for using a PO Box.
+This keeps your private address private, the same can be said for using a PO Box or Private Mailbox.
 Using the office address also allows for the package to be x-rayed.
 If you cannot have the package sent to your office then develop a plan within your family where all family members are aware of the company that will be delivering and the potential date of delivery.